alionour/Udagram/deployment/pipline.md

 ```
 ##### CircleCI ORBS
 **orbs** are a set of instructions created by CircleCi that allow us to configure the pipeline on which we will run our actions.
 These instructions will instruct the server to setup specific software on the server executing our pipeline.
 We used it setup node.js, install the AWS CLI, browser tools for the purpose of testing and elaticbeanstalk cli.
-1. The pipeline uses orbs to install Node, the AWS cli ,browser tools and the EB cli .

 ```yml
 orbs:
   aws-cli: circleci/aws-cli@3.1.1